bradgough/labs/HYCU/hycu_lab.rst

 7. Setup a shared directory on one of the Windows machines.

 8. Expose that shared directory as a HYCU SMB target.
-(Picture 16).

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image16.png